 I have tried to do the deals before...the free shipping...the holiday discounts and more.
 Each time I do so, I get mad at myself.
 I make my work with intent…I make work for a reason, and my team and I make it year-round, staying true to our mission to get the best work we can make into your homes so you can use it on a daily basis.
 We are small and we are different, therefore we don’t play by the same rules that the big dogs do.

 I'm fully aware that my work may seem expensive, and I don't disagree.
 I also strongly believe that the value is there.
 I have spent a lot of time developing my craft and creating my collections.
 I know that not everyone can afford full-priced wares all the time.
 I do Seconds & Sample sales a few times a year when there are order overruns and older items.
 I love these moments because I want to make sure our community in Austin, which has been so supportive, has a chance to bring some porcelain home.
 I'm also planning to do some flash sales via Instagram to share the love with our non-Austin friends.
-Look for more of this in late January, 2020.
+Look for more of this soon.

 Thank you, as always, for supporting the work my team and I do.
 We love making your plates and vase and cups and mugs...and we look forward to doing so for a very long time.